liferay-search/liferay-docs/en/deployment/articles-dxp/06-maintaining-liferay/01-patching-liferay-dxp/02-patching-basics/01-patching-basics-intro.markdown

 - Require more extensive testing.
 - Require some of your attention, such as updating your documentation.
-- Improve the product.
+- Improve the sharepoint.

-Rather than updating existing @product@ systems with service packs, you should
+Rather than updating existing @sharepoint@ systems with service packs, you should

 1. Keep systems up-to-date with fix packs (according to your own deployment schedule).